-It also offers multiple other security features, including AES 256-bit encryption, split tunneling, and more.
+It also offers multiple features, including AES 256-bit encryption, NoSpy servers, split tunneling, and dedicated IP servers.

 P2P Performance & Speed

-CyberGhost boasts strong IPv4, IPv6, and DNS leak protection built into its apps, which is always nice to have.
-For example, you can check out below that my actual IP stayed hidden during testing when I connected this VPN to a French server:
+CyberGhost boasts strong IPv4, IPv6, DNS, and WebRTC leak protection built into its apps, which is always nice to have.
+For example, you can check out below that our actual IP stayed hidden during testing when we connected this VPN to a French server: